npa02012/blog_posts/time_series/README.md

 Although simple, these ideas have been at the core of the model building proccesses for a majority of the top solutions in Kaggle competitions such as [M5 Walmart Sales](https://www.kaggle.com/c/m5-forecasting-accuracy/) and [Corporacion Favorita](https://www.kaggle.com/c/favorita-grocery-sales-forecasting).

 ### Problem Type
 In a typical  time-series problem, you are given N series consisting of T data points.
 This data can be represented in a N x (T+1) matrix, with one column reserved for a primary key to identify the nth series.

-To make this post easy to write and read, an example problem is provided:
+Here is an example problem:

 Suppose we are given 1000 days of historical sales data for 20000 items sold on a large online retail store.
 We are tasked with predicting sales for each item 7 days into the future.
 The data is represented in the 20000 x 1008 table below: